Connecting the Switch to the Network

 Note

 Before you can connect the console port to a computer terminal, make sure that the computer terminal supports VT100 terminal emulation.
-The terminal emulation software makes communication between the switch and computer possible during setup and configuration.
+The terminal emulation software makes communication between the switch and the computer possible during setup and configuration.

 Before you begin